 But when we hand over our thoughts and feelings to other people or the bigger “world,” we give our power away.
 Basically, you are saying, I am not in control of my emotions, or I am not in control of the way I act.
 It’s that belief that makes you feel powerless.
 When you feel powerless, you certainly don't feel confident!

 Really, it is the rains fault that you feel sad?
 No. Nor is it your boss’s fault that you feel overwhelmed.
 I know it sure feels like it.
 But hear me out for a moment.

 Regain Your Sense of Control

 When you gain access to what is going on inside of you, you can regain your sense of control and your power.
 In this blog, I talked about the rain example.
 We can choose to see rain as a pain in the butt, or a blessing.
 We can enjoy the sprinkles as we take out our umbrella or grumble and groan at how it’s wrecking our plans.
 It’s up to us how we see it.
 In the same way, when we do some work we can begin to feel grateful for the disgruntled staff member.
 They are growing our conflict resolution.

-Here is the tool to gain back that control.
+Here is the tool to gain back that control and increase your confidence.
 Using the Inner Guidance Cycle, you can shift from giving your control away, to taking your power back.

 There are 4 steps to the Inner Guidance Cycle.
 They are Pause, Ponder, Pivot and Proceed.